VMBlakelock/bouquetnblooms/README.md

    - Jshint
    - Pep8 Compliance

-Below highlights the main issues, bugs and validation errors found during the development and how if possible the issues were rectified.
+Below shows some tests undertaken during development and issues, bugs and validation errors found.
+Also how if possible the issues were rectified.
-Some errors where not rectified, this was due to either lack of developer knowledge or due to time constraints for further reading of validation documentation and/or testing.
+Some issues and errors where not rectified, due to either lack of developer knowledge or due to time constraints for additional study of documentation and/or more testing.

+#### Test 1

+The site was developed using Django.
+During creation various tests were used to ensure the site was built correctly.
+- All Auth
+    All Auth email account autentication was tested by using the word 'success' temporarily placed in the settings.py file.
+    The code **LOGIN_REDIRECT_URL = '/success'** was used.

+    Open project using **python3 manage.py runserver**
+    This shows a 404 page not found error
+    In brower type **/accounts/login** to the end of the gitpod url navigate to the email of a superuser we created previously
+    Enter superuser credentials, sign in - this returns a page asking for email verification This confirms 'allauth' is working as emails are required to be confirmed in order to log in

+    To test further some amendments were made to Django Admin, and the test was performed again In browser type **/accounts/login** to the end of the gitpod url navigate to the email of a superuser we created previously
+    Enter superuser credentials, sign in - this returns a page asking for email verification As expected we get a 404 page not found, however this time in the browser we are redirected to **/success** url this confirming our All Auth login system redirects back to the login redirect url in **settings.py** Which confirms that All Auth authentication is working properly.

 #### Issue 1